Containerised wastewater treatment plant for a winery

 Since the grape harvest is seasonal, the winery Castell produces different amounts of wastewater.
 During the harvest, the amount of wastewater is between 35 and 45 m³ per day.
 Afterwards, the company concentrates on the production of ice wine.
 Until Christmas, therefore, about 10 to 15 m³ of wastewater are produced per day.
 The containerised wastewater treatment plant for the winery must therefore be able to compensate for the fluctuating wastewater flows.

 To begin with, the ClearFox® team visited the winery on site to discuss exact details and plan the dismantling of the old system.
-The new system consists of a screen screw, an aerated buffer, ClearFox® FBBR, a ClearFox® lamella clarifier and a sludge storage tank.
+The new system consists of a drum screen, an aerated buffer, ClearFox® FBBR, a ClearFox® lamella clarifier and a sludge storage tank.
 In addition, the engineers offered a dosing device for pH adjustment, an area for technology and pipe trace heating.

 The winery Castell opted for the ClearFox® solution with fixed-bed reactor, as it compensates for the fluctuating inflows much better than the existing SBR process.
 Even with varying dirt loads, the microorganisms treat the wastewater reliably.
 For this project, the ClearFox® team took over the complete planning of the project, the construction of the wastewater treatment plant, the delivery, the installation and commissioning on site and the training of the employees.